-The Ministry of Foreign Affairs still advises Swedish citizens against unnecessary travel to all countries within the EU, the EEA and the Schengen area as well as the United Kingdom.
-The recommendation is valid until 29 July 2020.
-However, as of 13 August, the Ministry of Foreign Affairs has lifted the travel ban to the following countries in Europe: Andorra, Austria, Belgium, Czech Republic, Croatia, Denmark, France, Germany, Greece, Hungary, Iceland, Italy (including San Marino and the Vatican), Liechtenstein, Luxembourg, Norway, Portugal, Spain, Switzerland, Monaco, Poland.
+The Ministry of Foreign Affairs still advises Swedish citizens against unnecessary travel to all countries.
+The recommendation is valid until 31 August 2020.
+However, as from June 30 and onwards the Ministry of Foreign Affairs has lifted the travel ban to the following ten countries in Europe: Belgium, France, Greece, Iceland, Italy, Croatia, Luxembourg, Portugal, Switzerland, Spain.

-The government stops travel to Sweden from countries outside the EU, Norway, Liechtenstein, Iceland, Switzerland and UK until 31 August.
+The government prohibits all travel to Sweden from countries outside the EU until 30 June.
 Swedish citizens and other persons permanently residing in Sweden are however able to return home from abroad.
-The entry ban does also not apply to people who have particularly important reasons for traveling to Sweden, e.g. diplomats and persons in need of international protection.
+The entry ban does not apply to people who have particularly important reasons for traveling to Sweden, e.g. diplomats and persons in need of international protection.